seeddisperser/standard-toolkit/design-toolkit/components/src/tokens/README.md

 ## Benefits

-1. **Consistency**: Same tokens used in CSS and JavaScript
+1. **Consistency**: Same tokens used in CSS and Typescript
 2. **Maintainability**: Single source of truth for all design tokens
 3. **Type Safety**: TypeScript support for all tokens
 4. **Automation**: Automatic generation during build
-5. **Flexibility**: Support for both CSS variables and JavaScript constants
+5. **Flexibility**: Support for both CSS variables and Typescript constants

 ## Migration from Current System